-Valuation technique

-The fair value is determined considering the expected payment, discounted to present value using a risk-adjusted discount rate.
+Valuation technique Significant unobservable inputs The fair value is determined • Risk-adjusted discount considering the expected payment, discounted to present value using a riskadjusted discount rate.
 The expected payment is determined by considering the possible scenarios of conditions as stipulate in the agreement, the amount to be paid under each scenario, and the probability of each scenario.